vishvish/stax/README.md

 ### The build

 Vagrant is used to start and provision three nodes using chef-zero.
 These nodes are given static private IPs from the 172.0.0.0/16 range.
 If these need to be changed, simply edit the `Vagrantfile` to update them, and also change the `spec/integration/cluster_spec.rb` file.
+Unfortunately Vagrant starts a separate instance of chef-zero for each node, so shared information through Ohai, such as IP address, cannot be searched for.

 ### Running the stack